Wounded-Knee/da3669/README.md

 ├── dist/                             # All the generated files will go here, and will run from this folder ├── src/                              # The source code of the application │   ├── client/                       # React app
-│   │   ├── components/               # React components
-│   │   │   └── entities/             # React components for display/edit of entities
-│   │   ├── lib/                      # Local libraries
-│   │   │   ├── classes/              # Classes
-│   │   │   └── redux/                # Redux store / reducer
 │   ├── server/                       # Express server app
-│   │   ├── lib/                      # Local libraries
-│   │   │   ├── classes/              # Classes
-│   │   │   └── redux/                # Redux store / reducer
-│   ├── shared/                       # The shared code between the client and the server │   │   ├── lib/                      # Local libraries
+│   └── shared/                       # The shared code between the client and the server ├── assets/                           # images, css, jsons etc.
-│   │   │   ├── classes/              # Classes
-│   │   │   │   └── entities/         # Entity classes by entity type
-│   │   │   └── redux/                # Redux store / reducer
-├── assets/                           # images, css, jsons etc.
 ├── .eslintrc                         # es-lint configuration
 ├── .prettierec                       # prettier configuration